pop-os/docs/src/getting-started/create-bootable-media/bootable-usb-using-windows.md

     cd C:\Users\USERNAME\Downloads
     ```

 3. Use the `CertUtil` program to verify your ISO file.
 Make sure the name of the ISO matches exactly what is in your folder.
-The filename changes depending on the ISO version you chose.
+The filename varies depending on the ISO version you chose.

     ```bash
     CertUtil -hashfile pop-os_21.10_amd64_intel_8.iso sha256